What are Clinical Trials

 Patient Registry: A registry collects data about a certain population to be used in future research.
 The data collection often includes both demographic data such as age, ethnicity and sex and clinical data such as date of diagnosis and blood results.
 Data can be inputted by patients, doctors or both depending on the study.

-Drugs that are not currently licensed for osteosarcoma but can be given when no other treatments are working.: These are drugs that have not yet been licenced but are approved for use in either a specific individual or patient group who usually have limited treatment options.
+Expanded Access: These are drugs that have not yet been licenced but are approved for use in either a specific individual or patient group who usually have limited treatment options.
 Although not licenced, these drugs will have shown promise in early clinical trials.

 Recruiting – Trials that are currently recruiting people.